NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon_sdkm.md

     [🚀 microSD-only method](./initial_setup_jon.md){ .md-button .md-button--darkgreen }

-    Otherwise, continue reading on this page for the SDK Manager method.
+    If not, please continue reading on this page for the SDK Manager method.

 ## Overall flow (SDK Manager method)